jerch/perf-test/Readme.md

 ### What it already does:

-- extract profiling data, save and print to terminal (see `example.js`)
+- extract timeline profiling data
+- top down view in terminal
+- summary (like the pie chart in inspector)
 - load multiple inspector instances it into a Webpage:

     - run `npm start`